(previously known as Lithocolletis stephanota)

 The adult moth has rusty brown forewings, each crossed by four black and white chevrons.
 The hindwings are plain greyish brown.
 The moth has a wingspan of about 0.6 cm.

-This species is a native of Australia, having been found in
+This species is a native of Australia, and has been found in

 Descriptions of Australasian Micro-lepidoptera.
 XIX.
 Plutellidae,